mybonk/mybonk-wiki/baby-rabbit-holes.md

      - ```$ ngrok http 8000```

 - ecash system
-  - [HOW TO MAKE A MINT: The Cryptography Of Anonymous Electronic Cash](https://groups.csail.mit.edu/mac/classes/6.805/articles/money/nsamint/nsamint.htm) by Laurie Law, Susan Sabett, Jerry Solinas, National Security Agency Office of Information Security Research and Technology.
-18 June 1996.
+  - [How To Make a Mint: The Cryptography Of Anonymous Electronic Cash](https://groups.csail.mit.edu/mac/classes/6.805/articles/money/nsamint/nsamint.htm) by Laurie Law, Susan Sabett, Jerry Solinas, NSA (National Security Agency), 18 June 1996. ([Did the NSA create bitcoin?](https://www.youtube.com/watch?v=uSbE67K2NeE)).
   - [Cashu](https://cashu.space/): Cashu is a free and open-source Chaumian ecash system built for Bitcoin.
 Cashu offers near-perfect privacy for users of custodial Bitcoin applications.
 Nobody needs to knows who you are, how much funds you have, and whom you transact with.

 - [XSATS.net](https://xsats.net/): bitcoin/sats to and from world currencies, spot price or for any given date.